 Meanwhile, Paul hatches a plan to create new life at River Cottage with the help of Ron - his brand new rooster.
 At the same time, he has a tough task to perform – Big Boy the pig is ready for the butcher, but is Paul?

 The local CWA ladies have a big job for Paul – and there might be a sweet reward in return.
 If he can help them paint their headquarters, they’ve offered to share some of their cake–making secrets with him.
-How will his cake stand up against some of the finest in the district?
+How will his Hazelnut Loaf cake stand up against some of the finest in the district?

 And as we head to the coast nearby, Paul learns that there’s more to seaweed than meets the eye.
-Not only is it good for the garden, he has an idea for a clever new recipe.
+Not only is it good for the garden, he has an idea for a crispy new recipe.

 Exclusive recipes from Paul West: seaweed pickle

 Airs Monday 6 November 7.30pm on SBS then on SBS On Demand.

 It’s been nearly four months since Hugh returned to River Cottage in the UK to let Paul to go it alone.
 But now he’s back to check the progress at River Cottage Australia - and try his hand at milking Bessie.
 Luckily, timing for Hugh’s visit couldn’t be better, as the cycle of life continues and new life is hatched.
 Paul makes Hugh a cheesy breakfast.